-NOTE 1: A "reset" is accomplished by the red pushbutton on the side of the cycle counter and adds the accumulated "Flt" cycles to the totals on the second data screen.
+NOTE: A "reset" is accomplished by the red pushbutton on the side of the cycle counter and adds the accumulated "Flt" cycles to the totals on the second data screen.
+With software revision 2b installed, it requires the pilot to press and release the reset button 3 times in a row.
 The daily Ng "Flt" values are then reset to zero for the next flight period when the reset button is pressed and released.
 It is recommended that the operator record the daily "Flt" values in the flight log at the end of each flight day prior to resetting the cycle counter for the next flight day.
-If the operator neglects to do this, any subsequent recorded flight cycles are added to the prior values.
+If the operator neglects to reset the counter, any subsequent recorded flight cycles are added to the prior values.

-The following process by which Ng cycles are accumulated is per the TM Linear interpolation methodology.
+The following process by which Ng cycles are accumulated is per the SAFRAN Linear interpolation methodology.
 Table 2 shows the basic overall count methodology for major and minor (partial) cycles whilst Table 2a & 2b shows how the linear process for the major count is applied through the increasing speed range in detail.

-NOTE 2: Ng cycles are not recorded until the Ng speed is $\geq 91\%$ at which point the A/C is light on the skids and is approaching flight.
+NOTE: Ng cycles are not recorded until the Ng speed is $\geq 88\%$ at which point the A/C is light on the skids and is approaching flight.
 This prevents any cycles from being recorded during ground runs for maintenance purposes.

-With Ref to Table 2 (K1 Chart) & Table 2a & 2b (K1 Linear Graph), at 91-93% Ng, a value of 0.500 is recorded and at 94.3% Ng is increased to a value of 0.565 then at 98.2% to a value of 0.820 Ng and so on up to a max value of 1.00 at 100% Ng.
+With Ref to Table 2 (K1 Chart) & Table 2a & 2b (K1 Linear Graph), at 88-93% Ng, a value of 0.500 is recorded and at 94.3% Ng is increased to a value of 0.565 then at 98.2% to a value of 0.820 Ng and so on up to a max value of 1.00 at 100% Ng.
 This value is the "one time" maximum K1 value between each start - flight - shutdown.

-With Ref to Table 2 (K2 chart), the partial K2 Ng cycles are additional values added to K1 when the Ng speed has initially reached $\geq 91\%$ on takeoff and from thereafter is $\leq =85\%$ then $\geq 85\%$ Ng.
-Depending on the speed reached $\leq =85\%$ these values are added to K1 when Ng becomes $\geq 85\%$ without shutdown.
+With Ref to Table 2 (K2 chart), the partial K2 Ng cycles are additional values added to K1 when the Ng speed has initially reached $\geq 88\%$ on takeoff and from thereafter is $\leq 85\%$ then $\geq 85\%$ Ng.
+Depending on the speed reached $\leq 85\%$ these values are added to K1 when Ng becomes $\geq 85\%$ without shutdown.

-Table 2 (K2) Example - If the Ng speed decreases to 82% then increases > 85% then a value of 0.05 is added to K1.
-If the Ng speed decreases again to 79% then increases > 85% then a value of 0.10 is added to K1 and so on.
+Table 2 (K2) Example - If the Ng speed decreases to 82% then increases > 85% then a partial cycle value of 0.05 is added to K1.
+If the Ng speed decreases again to 79% then increase > 85% then a partial cycle value of 0.10 is added to K1 and so on.
+NOTE: This would also indicate 2 Ng Ops for this example